Skip to main content

 Expect a few barriers: Senior programs help, but they are rarely friction-free.

 • Late registration is normal.
-The University of Alaska, SUNY Orange, and CT State all tie senior enrollment to space availability or late registration rules.
+Alaska, SUNY Orange, and CT State all tie senior enrollment to space availability or late registration rules.

 • Some programs still require in-person steps.
 CT State says senior waiver registration is done in person, not online.